Suzlon Energy fined Rs 15.95 crore by SEBI over financial statements

 AI Summary

-Suzlon Energy has been fined Rs 15.95 crore by SEBI for misstatements in its financial statements for FY 2013-14 to FY 2017-18.
-The regulator's order on May 29, 2026, overturns a previous exoneration from June 27, 2025.
-Penalties were also imposed on key executives, including Vinod R. Tanti and Girish R. Tanti.
-The company stated it will appeal the order and that there is no impact on its operations.
+Suzlon Energy was fined ₹15.95 crore by SEBI on May 29, 2026, for misstatements in its financial statements spanning FY 2013-14 to FY 2017-18.
+The order, which overturned a previous exoneration, also imposed penalties on key executives including Vinod R. Tanti and Girish R. Tanti.
+The company confirmed it will appeal the order before the Securities Appellate Tribunal and stated the penalty will not impact its operations.

 powered bylight_fuzz_icon